Bambo-Rambo/TinyFinder/README.md

 ### Features

 * Index search by date (Emulator only - mainly useful for ID, DexNav and possibly Radar RNG)
-* Index filtering
 * Mapped wild encounter slots and held items
-* DexNav RNG support with egg move prediction
+* Full DexNav RNG support with egg move prediction
 * Complete Normal Wild RNG support for every location.
 The NPC influence is already accounted for
 * Complete Horde RNG support
 Hordes can be triggered either by using honey or by moving (stable delay unlike Honey/Sweet Scent - in ORAS only possible at Long grass)
-* Fishing RNG with predicted delay and rod usage from bag calculating the upcoming character blinks
+* Fishing RNG with predicted delay and calculation of the upcoming character blinks
 * Honey Wild RNG support for places that don't have hordes
-* Poke Radar usage from the bag instead of the Y menu
+* Poke Radar usage from bag instead of the Y menu
 * XY Victory Road swooping encounters

 Note that TinyMT Timeline calibration is not implemented at all.
-While it is required for XY ID RNG, nature sync for stationaries, and rock smash, other methods including: wild, hordes, dexnav, radar, fishing etc, can be done way faster using the bag method (see [RNG Guides](https://github.com/Bambo-Rambo/RNG-Guides)).
+While it is required for XY ID RNG and nature sync for stationaries, other methods including: wild, hordes, dexnav, radar, fishing etc, can be done way faster using the bag method (see [RNG Guides](https://github.com/Bambo-Rambo/RNG-Guides)).

-Rock Smash RNG is currently possible only with 3DS RNG Tool.
-Tiny Finder only shows the existing reults for a given seed, not how to hit them.
-In the future you can expect full support though since it's possible to use it from the party.

 ### Step 1 - Calibration (Emulator only)

 If using the Date Searcher, you need to set your Emulator's RTC to 20xx-01-01 13:00:00 (Fixed Mode) and use PokeReader to read the initial TinyMT seed.
-**The date must be 20xx-01-01 13:00:00 no matter what.** You can calibrate using a year of your choice but the month must be **JANUARY.** Not to be confused with the month selection in *Settings* which searches for results in the selected month.
+**The date must be 20xx-01-01 13:00:00 no matter what.** You can calibrate using a year of your choice but the month must be **JANUARY.** Not to be confused with the month selection in *Settings* which searches for results in the selected month and onwards.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/TinyFinder/refs/heads/main/Images/Tiny1.png)

 ### Step 2 - Settings

-As explained above, if you are using the Date Searcher, the month selection is only for searching results within the desired month or later.
+As explained above, if you are using the Date Searcher, the month selection is only for searching results within the desired month and onwards.

-If you are doing Normal Wild or moving Horde RNG, it's important to choose your location.
+For most encounter types, it's important to choose your location.
-The encounter ratio changes depending on the location and it's not recommended to mess with at all.
+The encounter ratio for wild, fishing and Friend Safari changes depending on the location and it's not recommended to mess with at all.

-For Pokeradar, if your current chain length is 0, the tool will search for the desired slot and sync.
+For Poke Radar, if your current chain length is 0, the tool will search for the desired slot and sync.
 If > 0, it will search for shiny patches since the slot is the one you have been chaining for while sync is decided when you step into the patch.
 (It's not possible to generate shiny patches if current chain = 0).
 Check the Boost box only if the radar-exclusive music currently plays in the background.

-It's essential that your party's Pokemon number is accurate otherwise the tool will give you wrong instructions.
+It's essential that your party's Pokemon number is accurate otherwise the tool will give wrong results/instructions.

 ### Step 3 - Preferences